CraftAcademyLabs/ca_course/week7/cooper_client_react/13_saving_data.md

   }
 };

-export default saveData;
+export { saveData };
 ```

 You have to import this file to the `DisplayCooperResult` component.

-`import saveData from "../modules/performanceData";`
+`import { saveData } from "../modules/performanceData";`

 So from our `DisplayCooperResult` component, we send in the result to this function.
 The first thing we do is grabbing the credentials we have stored in `sessionStorage`.
 Then we make a post request to the backend with those credentials and the cooper result.
-The response we get back gets sent back to saveCooperData function in the `DisplayCooperResult` component.
-We also call on the function `storeAuthHeaders` we have in the `auth` module to update the credentials that we get in the response.
-If there is no error in the response, we call on the entryHandler.
+If we dont run in to any errors we call on the `entryHandler` method that we passed in to `saveData` function.
 We have not defined the `entryHandler` yet, but let's do it now.

 Add this to `App` component: